Must Do Tasks When Doing Site Migration

 Continue Monitoring and Optimization

-Continuing to monitor and optimize your site post-migration is akin to regular home maintenance.
+Continuing to monitor and optimize your site post-migration is like a regular home maintenance.
 You wouldn’t stop caring for your house just because you’ve moved in.
 Monitor analytics closely to monitor site performance, user behavior, and other key metrics.
 This ongoing surveillance can alert you to new issues before they become major problems.
 If you see an unexpected drop in traffic to a certain page, you can investigate and take corrective action quickly.

 Making data-driven updates is like installing solar panels because you’ve noticed higher-than-expected electricity bills.
 Maybe a newly implemented feature isn’t getting the user engagement you expected have increased due to some newly added content.
 The point is to use real-world data to guide your ongoing optimization efforts.
 This helps maintain the quality of the user experience and ensures that your site remains agile.